reactjs/react.dev/content/docs/reference-profiler.md

 * **`id: string`** -
 The `id` prop of the `Profiler` tree that has just committed.
-This can be used to identify which tree was committed if a shared callback is used to profile multiple parts of an application.
+This can be used to identify which part of the tree was committed if you are using multiple profilers.
 * **`phase: "mount" | "update"`** -
-Identifies whether the tree has just been mounted for the first time or re-rendered due to a change in `props`, `state`, or hooks.
+Identifies whether the tree has just been mounted for the first time or re-rendered due to a change in props, state, or hooks.
 * **`actualDuration: number`** -
 Time spent rendering the `Profiler` and its descendants for the current update.
 This indicates how well the subtree makes use of memoization (e.g. [`React.memo`](/docs/react-api.html#reactmemo), [`useMemo`](/docs/hooks-reference.html#usememo), [`shouldComponentUpdate`](/docs/hooks-faq.html#how-do-i-implement-shouldcomponentupdate)).
-Ideally this value should decrease significantly after the initial mount as many of the descendants will only need to re-render if their specific `props` change.
+Ideally this value should decrease significantly after the initial mount as many of the descendants will only need to re-render if their specific props change.
 * **`baseDuration: number`** -
 Duration of the most recent `render` time for each individual component within the `Profiler` tree.
 This value estimates a worst-case cost of rendering (e.g. the initial mount or a tree with no memoization).